JocysCom/UMQF/MORA/analysis/enders-game/entities/valentine-wiggin-actions.md

 ### 1 Ender - protection from harm

+Context: Valentine intervened when Peter was threatening Ender, using her knowledge of Peter's fears to stop him and protect her brother.

 - ΔOS = +0.05 (Prevented further physical/psychological harm)
 - VSA(Ender) = 0.60
 - Tc = 0.10